 Sensitive language helps you avoid bias (as discussed on pp. 71-76 in the APA manual).

-Biased: I surveyed the elderly participants while collecting data.
+Biased: I surveyed older adults while collecting data.

 This statement does not give specific information about the age of the participants, allowing the reader to make assumptions.
-Without specific information, "elderly" could refer to someone who is 50 years old.
+Without specific information, "older adults" could refer to anyone who is 65 years and older.

-Better: I surveyed the participants between ages 70 and 84 while collecting data.
+Better: I surveyed participants between ages 70 and 84 while collecting data.

 This statement specifically tells the reader what the age range was for the participants in this survey, ensuring that the reader does not make assumptions about the ages of the participants.